franko003/Turtle_Trading_Exploration/README.md

 ## Contents

-The repository consists of the csv data file, a Python file, and a Jupyter notebook.
+The repository consists of the csv data file, two Python files, and a Jupyter notebook.

-The Python file is the code portions of the analysis abstracted into functions, and can be run separately from the command line to get information on any cryptocurrency in the dataset, for any range period, for either/both trade directions.
+The Python files are the code portions of the analysis abstracted into a `util.py` file of functions, and a `range_break_out_main.py` file which can be run separately from the command line to get information on any cryptocurrency in the dataset, for any range period, for either/both trade directions.
 Simply run the file and follow the prompts.
 You can look in the csv file itself for the names of the 200 cryptocurrencies available.